Warning! Treating Termites On Your Own Can Be Hazardous

 Answer to termites in bathroom floor

-in your bathroom floor most likely were termite workers.
-Powder post beetles are rarely seen and are brown, not white and
+you saw in your bathroom floor most likely were termite workers.
+Powder post beetles are rarely seen and are brown, not white

-are very hard to see with the naked eye.
+and are very hard to see with the naked eye.
 I highly recommend having a termite inspection.
-They're not very expensive and some
+They're not very expensive and

 in the future if you really have termites.
 The ones you saw, disappeared because they cannot survive when exposed to the open

 Last April I had what I thought was a swarm

 of flying ants coming out of some small holes and cracks in my kitchen floor.
 I grabbed a can of ant spray that I had in the